ArduPilot/ardupilot/libraries/AP_Scripting/drivers/mount-viewpro-driver.md

-  Set SERIALx_PROTOCOL = 28 (Scripting) where "x" corresponds to the serial port connected to the gimbal Set SCR_ENABLE = 1 to enable scripting and reboot the autopilot Set MNT1_TYPE = 9 (Scripting) to enable the mount/gimbal scripting driver Set CAM1_TYPE = 4 (Mount) to enable camera control using the mount driver Set RCx_OPTION = 300 (Scripting1) to allow real-time selection of the video feed and camera control Copy this script to the autopilot's SD card in the APM/scripts directory and reboot the autopilot Set VIEP_CAM_SWLOW, VIEP_CAM_SWMID, VIEP_CAM_SWHIGH to which cameras are controlled by the auxiliary switch
+  Set SERIALx_PROTOCOL = 28 (Scripting) where "x" corresponds to the serial port connected to the gimbal Set SCR_ENABLE = 1 to enable scripting and reboot the autopilot Set MNT1_TYPE = 9 (Scripting) to enable the mount/gimbal scripting driver Set CAM1_TYPE = 7 (Scripting) to enable camera control using the scripting driver Set RCx_OPTION = 300 (Scripting1) to allow real-time selection of the video feed and camera control Copy this script to the autopilot's SD card in the APM/scripts directory and reboot the autopilot Set VIEP_CAM_SWLOW, VIEP_CAM_SWMID, VIEP_CAM_SWHIGH to which cameras are controlled by the auxiliary switch